Solanum evolvuloides: Ecology

 Solanum evolvuloides was recently recollected by the first author in the municipality of Jequié in a typical shrubby Caatinga formation, that is associated in this region with large granitic outcrops.
-The occurrence on the banks of the Rio de Contas near the city of Itacaré [Jardim, J.G.
-1843 (CEPEC)] might be an occasional case of water dispersal by the river, which arises in a xeric environment near the center of the state in the Caatinga biome.
+The occurrence on the banks of the Rio de Contas near the city of Itacaré (Jardim, J.G.
+1843) might be an occasional case of water dispersal by the river, which arises in a xeric environment near the center of the state in the Caatinga biome.
 Despite having been found in environments with marked seasonality, the species is apparently not annual, as evidenced by the woody stem bases.

 Preliminary conservation status

 Endangered (EN) B1 a, b (i, ii, iii, iv).
 Solanum evolvuloides is known from only two localities, where the landscape has been strongly modified in the last decades due to the expansion of urban centers and extensive farming.
-The region has been focus of several surveys undertaken by the CEPEC group, in association with the New York Botanical Garden; despite this, only a few collections of this species have been made.
+The region has been focus of several surveys undertaken by CEPEC (Centro de Pesquisas do Cacau), in association with the New York Botanical Garden; despite this, only a few collections of this species have been made.
 Although one collection was made in a very disturbed area (Jardim 1843), the most recent collection is from a well-preserved forest fragment, and the species was not found in surrounding areas.
 There are no collections from within conservation units.